Alpine-DAV/ascent/src/docs/sphinx/Actions/Pipelines.rst

     :scale: 50 %
     :align: center

     An example image of the automatic slice filter using the previous code sample.
-This example uses a normal that points down the x-axis, meaning the angle camera needs to be adjusted. .
+    This example uses a normal that points down the x-axis, meaning the angle camera needs to be adjusted using the azimuth.

 .. code-block:: c++